lizard-demon/bhopblox/README.md

 Voxel World Explorer is a 3D voxel-based exploration game that brings interactive 3D gaming directly to Reddit.
 The game features:

 - **World Selection Interface**: Browse and select from a curated database of unique voxel worlds, each with distinct themes and environments
-- **12 Unique Worlds**: Pre-loaded with diverse worlds including Crystal Caves, Sky Islands, Ocean Mining, Volcano Bases, Ice Palaces, and more
+- **6 Unique Worlds**: Pre-loaded with diverse worlds including Crystal Cave, Sky Islands, Ocean Mining, Volcano Base, Ice Palace, and Desert Oasis
 - **3D Voxel Engine**: Fully rendered 3D environments powered by a WebAssembly engine (voxels.wasm) with smooth performance
 - **First-Person Exploration**: Navigate through selected worlds using standard FPS controls
 - **WebAssembly Performance**: Powered by a compiled WASM engine with JavaScript bridge for optimal 3D rendering